Constanza

 “I came here to make it up to you.”

-That’s when she caught it, something warm and musky clinging to the air between them.
-It wrapped around her senses, low and slow, stirring up nerves and butterflies in her stomach.
-She was still mad and annoyed, but Mel’s sudden appearance was throwing her off balance.
+That’s when Constanza caught the scent of her perfume.
+Warm and musky, clinging to the air between them.
+It wrapped around her senses, slowly stirring up nerves and butterflies in her stomach.
+She was still mad and annoyed, but Mel’s sudden appearance threw her off balance.

 “How?” she asked softly.

-Mel glanced around, brows lifted.
+Mel glanced around the room, brows lifted.
 “Busy doing what?”

 “Wait.
 Just listen, please.”
-Her voice had softened.
-“I know I messed up today.
-I should’ve texted.
-I lost track of time.
-I wasn’t thinking.
-Completely my fault.”
+Her voice softened.
+“I know I messed up today.”

 Mel looked off to the side, scratching the back of her neck.
 “I mean. . . that’s just how I usually talk to people.”

-“So… you’re still mad?”
-Mel stepped in closer, fingers slipping under the hem of her cropped sweater.
+“So you’re still mad?”
+Mel stepped closer, fingers brushing lightly beneath the hem of Constanza’s cropped sweater.

 Mel didn’t move.
 “Then come with me.
 Just for a little while.”